web designer (2023 Guide)

 What Are The Elements of Web Design?

-Web Design is composed of all the visual and functional elements that determine how users see, read, and use a website.
+Web design is composed of all the visual and functional elements that determine how users see, read, and use a website.
 So what are the qualities that make great web design?
 Here are all the elements that you need for a successful design:

 The Visual Elements of Web Design

 Many of us read without even considering the typography, but whether we’re conscious of it or not, your fonts are a very important part of your overall design.
 If you haven’t before, start paying attention to the fonts you see.
 Check out iconic businesses and consider why they chose the typography that they did.
+If you’re a freelance Web Designer, consider selecting your own font for your website development portfolio, resume, and any other materials you submit to clients.

 If you want to keep a firm handle on trends in typography, Typewolf is a great resource.

 With limitless options, selecting a color can be downright daunting.
-Would your site look better with a monochrome color design – where a single color is used as the base with varying degrees of saturation, brightness and various hues – or a complementary design that pairs two colors on opposite sides of the color wheel.
+Would your site look better with a monochrome color design – where a single color is used as the base with varying degrees of saturation, brightness, and various hues – or a complementary design that pairs two colors on opposite sides of the color wheel?
 Whatever you decide, consistency is important.

 In many ways, the useability, functionality, and visual appeal of your website will be determined by how you choose to arrange your content.
 There are no hard-and-fast rules with regard to layout, but be sure to keep your target audience in mind and make sure the layout is intuitive to use.